DhruvDh/project_1_itcs_6150/README.md

 ## How to install and run

-First install `rustup` from [here](https://rustup.rs/). `rustup` is the toolchain for a language called `rust`, which this project is written it.
+First install `rustup` from [here](https://rustup.rs/). `rustup` is the toolchain for a language called `rust`, which is what this project is written in.
 Installing it will allow you to run my program.

 > If you don't want to install it, I've also included a Windows executable that can be run without any dependencies.
 Look for `project_1.exe` in the root folder.